Star-forming galaxies in the cosmic web in the last 11 Gyr: Results

 \subsection{Effect of mergers}

-To investigate the role of mergers in modulating star formation activity as a function of filament proximity, we analyse the merger history of star-forming galaxies between consecutive snapshots.
+To investigate the role of mergers in modulating star formation activity as a function of filament proximity, we analyse the merger history of star-forming galaxies between consecutive snapshots, thus over the past $\sim$240 Myr.
+This fixed interval corresponds to the time separation between two consecutive snapshots at $z=0$, and is used consistently at all redshifts to ensure a uniform merger selection timescale.
+This choice is consistent with previous studies showing that the peak SFR enhancement from major mergers occurs within 100-250 Myr following the event \citep[e.g.][]{DiMatteo2007}.
 Since filaments are dense, dynamically active regions that channel matter and galaxies into nodes, one might naively expect a higher merger rate and consequently more merger-driven starburst activity near filaments.
-Fig.~\ref{fig:DeltaQ_mergers} presents the evolution of sSFR and $\tau_{H_{2}}$ as a function of d$_{fil}$ for galaxies that have undergone major merger events, defined as merging events where the secondary galaxy has at least 25\% of the mass of the resulting galaxy.
+Fig.~\ref{fig:DeltaQ_mergers} presents the evolution of sSFR and $\tau_{H_{2}}$ as a function of $\mathrm{d}_{fil}$ for galaxies that have undergone major merger events, defined as merging events where the secondary progenitor galaxy has at least 25\% of the stellar mass of the resulting galaxy.
 We verified that SFR shows a similar behaviour as sSFR in these galaxies and comment on this in the following.
 The results reveal a striking contrast to the trends observed in the full star-forming population.
-For galaxies with major mergers, the V-shaped sSFR-d$_{fil}$ relation at $z=0$ disappears.
-Instead, both sSFR and SFR decrease monotonically with decreasing d$_{fil}$, particularly toward filament cores.
-At $z=1$, we observe a flattening of the sSFR profile toward filaments, while at $z=2$, the enhancement of sSFR at a small d$_{fil}$ remains, although less pronounced compared to the entire population.
+For galaxies with major mergers, the V-shaped sSFR-$\mathrm{d}_{fil}$ relation at $z=0$ disappears.
+Instead, both sSFR and SFR decrease monotonically with decreasing $\mathrm{d}_{fil}$, particularly toward filament cores.
+At $z=1$, we observe a flattening of the sSFR profile toward filaments, while at $z=2$, the enhancement of sSFR at a small $\mathrm{d}_{fil}$ remains, although less pronounced compared to the entire population.
 The H$_2$ depletion timescale is relatively flat at all $z$, with a slight increase in the innermost bin at $z=2$.
+This remains true even when changing the definition of a major merger, for instance by requiring the secondary progenitor galaxy stellar-mass to be at least 33\% or 20\% the stellar-mass of the resulting galaxy, as both yield qualitatively identical results.
+The central values may shift slightly, yet always within the corresponding uncertainties.
+The main impact is on the statistical error bars, with slightly larger error bars for stricter (20\%) definitions due to smaller sample sizes, and smaller error bars for less strict definitions.
 However, these results should be interpreted with caution, particularly at $z=0$, where the limited number of major mergers among star-forming galaxies restricts our analysis to only four distance bins within the distance range of interest.
+Based on the literature, we also note that mergers with smaller mass ratios, typically with secondary progenitors with stellar masses below 20\% that of the resulting galaxy, produce little to no measurable impact on SFR over long timescales \citep[e.g.][]{Cox2008}.
+In addition, we verify that changing the time window from $\sim240\ \rm Myr$ to $\sim500\ \rm Myr$ at $z=0$ does not help recover V-shaped $\Delta \log(\rm sSFR/yr^{-1})$ as a function of $\mathrm{d}_{fil}$, although it roughly doubles the number of detected major mergers.
+Overall, these tests confirm that our results are robust against reasonable variations in both the major-merger definition and the temporal window considered.